 Maximum class size: 16

 Attendance: Due to the structure of the courses, full attendance is required.

-Our courses are available on a first-come, first served basis in order of payment.
-To secure a place, please follow the steps below:-
+Our courses are available on a first come, first served basis in order of payment.
+To secure a place, please take the following steps:-

 1. Read through our Terms and Conditions by clicking on the link on the left-hand side of this webpage.